geoffreyweal/ORCA_Coalesce_Reactants_Procedure/README.md

 ```

 **NOTE 4**: While ORCA has been told to use 2000 (MB) * 32 = 64 GB in the ``.inp`` file, we have told slurm to reserve ``72GB`` of memory.
 It is a good idea to give your ORCA job a few GBs of RAM extra in slurm just in case ORCA accidentally goes over it's allocated RAM.
 Here, I have abitrarily given this job 12GB more RAM just in case.

-### What to do if you have more than one reactant (or product)

-Sometimes if you have more reactant (or product), you may also need to obtain the energy of the reactants (or products) when they are separated.
-Often you can just calculate these separately as their own ORCA calculations.
-However, for systems involving metals in particular, it is a good idea to check if there is a transition state for a metal coordinating to a ligand.
-There probably should not be a transition state, but is good to check.
-In this case, read the [ORCA Coalesce Reactants Procedure](https://github.com/geoffreyweal/ORCA_Coalesce_Reactants_Procedure) tutorial to understand how to check this.

 ### Outputs from ORCA